-Supplementary Information - In addition to the basic financial statements and accompanying notes, this report also presents certain supplementary information, which can be found on pages 27-30.
+Supplementary Information - In addition to the basic financial statements and accompanying notes, this report also presents certain supplementary information, which can be found on pages 26-30.

-Required Supplementary Information - In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information, which can be found on pages 10-25 and page 26.
+Required Supplementary Information - In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information, which can be found on page 26.

 Government-wide Financial Analysis - As noted previously, net position may serve over time as a useful indicator of a government's financial position.
-For the Board, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$153,749 at the close of the most recent fiscal year.
+For the Board, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$58,785 at the close of the most recent fiscal year.

-Condensed Balance Sheet June 30, 2016 and 2015
+Condensed Balance Sheet June 30, 2017 and 2016